Birth date: June 25, 1954

-April 27, 2010 - World Series Champions New York Yankees take their trophy to her chambers.
+April 27, 2010 - The World Series-winning New York Yankees take their trophy to her chambers.

 June 4, 2010 - The Bronxdale Houses public housing project she grew up in is renamed the Justice Sonia Sotomayor Houses and Community Center.

 July 12, 2010 - Commits to write and publish her memoir with Alfred A. Knopf.
 It is later revealed that Sotomayor received a $1.175 million advance, according to financial disclosure forms released in 2011.